-A cap that is a protected nature reserve with a mind-blowing view and loads of walks for exploring but the sea here is not too good for swimming.
+A cap that is a protected nature reserve with a mind-blowing view and loads of walks to explore but the sea here is not too good for swimming.
 There are also magnificent walks all along the coast path ‘Sentier du Littoral’.
-To get to the beach you can walk from the Plage de Gigaro, it takes about 40 minutes.
+To get to the beach you can walk from the Plage de Gigaro (takes about 40 minutes).

 Plage des Brouis

 A beautiful wild bit of land that is only accessible by the coastal path ‘Sentier du Littoral’.
-The walk is 1.5km and will take you around 25 minutes, just be aware there is lots of steps.
-There is often nudists on the beach (they are tolerated but do not have official permission).
+The walk is 1.5km and will take you around 25 minutes.
+Just be aware of the plenty steps.
+There are often nudists on the beach (they are tolerated but do not have official permission).

 Plage de Gigaro

 It is the biggest sandy beach in la Croix Valmer.
 To get to this beach there is a little rocky coastal path that takes you past lots of little coves.
 This is a fabulous beach for spending sunny days with your family and even the evening to watch the incredible sunsets.
 The beach is surveyed by life guards, has disabled access, pay and display parking and a place to eat.

 LA CROIX VALMER (...)